scrumpy/tiptap-docs/api/classes.md

   - `{object} options` an object of [Editor options](#editor-options)

 #### setContent(content = {}, emitUpdate = false)
 Replace the current content.
-You can pass an HTML string or a JSON document that matches the editor's [`schema`][@prosemirror-schema].
+You can pass an HTML string or a JSON document that matches the editor's [`schema`][@ProseMirror-schema].

 - **Arguments:**
   - `{object} content` HTML string or a JSON document